 Under the Tax Act, an ETF is permitted to deduct in computing its income for a taxation year an amount that is less than the amount of its distributions of income for the year, to the extent necessary to enable the ETF to use, in that year, losses from prior years without affecting the ability of the ETF to distribute its income annually.
 In such circumstances, the amount distributed to a Holder of an ETF but not deducted by the ETF will not be included in the Holder's income.
 However, the adjusted cost base of the Holder's Units of the ETF will be reduced by such amount.
-The non-taxable portion of the ETF's net realized capital gains for a taxation year, the taxable portion of which was designated in respect of a Holder in the calendar year in which that taxation year ends, that is paid or becomes payable to the Holder's income for the year.
-Any other amount in excess of a Holder in the calendar year in which that taxation year ends will not be included in computing the ETF for a taxation year that is paid or becomes payable to the Holder's income for the year.
-Any other amount in excess of a Holder in the calendar year in which that taxation year ends will not be included in computing the ETF for a taxation year that is paid or becomes payable to the Holder in the calendar year in which that taxation year ends will not be included in computing the ETF for a taxation year that is paid or becomes payable to the Holder in the calendar year in which that taxation year ends (i.e., returns of capital) will not generally be included in the Holder's income for the year, but will reduce the adjusted cost base of the Holder would otherwise be a negative amount, the negative amount will be deemed to be a capital gain and the adjusted cost base of the Units to the Holder will be increased by the amount of such deemed capital gain to zero.
+The non-taxable portion of the ETF's net realized capital gains for a taxation year, the taxable portion of which was designated in respect of a Holder in the calendar year in which that taxation year ends, that is paid or becomes payable to the Holder in the calendar year in which that taxation year ends will not be included in computing the Holder's income for the year.
+Any other amount in excess of a Holder's share of the net income of the ETF for a taxation year that is paid or becomes payable to the Holder in the calendar year in which that taxation year ends (i.e., returns of capital) will not generally be included in the Holder's income for the year, but will reduce the adjusted cost base of the Holder's Units of the ETF.
+To the extent that the adjusted cost base of Units of the ETF to a Holder would otherwise be a negative amount, the negative amount will be deemed to be a capital gain and the adjusted cost base of the Units to the Holder will be increased by the amount of such deemed capital gain to zero.